-With the vehicle raised in the air and the transmission placed in neutral you can usually grab the driveshaft and rotate it to spin the rear wheels.
-Moving it a half turns up and back in either direction is a good way to inspect for looseness.
+With the vehicle raised in the air and the transmission placed in neutral you can usually grab the drive shaft and rotate it to spin the rear wheels.
+Moving it a half turns up and back in either direction is a good way to inspect for looseness or free play.
 It should have no noticeable play when moving up and back as described.

 Before you remove the drive-shaft it's a good idea to mark it in relationship to the differential yoke.